RomanGaranin/LibLL/README.md

 * [Removing List](https://owlsurf.github.io/LibLL/LibLL_8c.html#a2659814c359a3f001fdc7701e5515bbb) Only for lists created dinamicaly!

 NOTES:
 Connecting - doesn't mean creating the node in memory.
-User have to create the node befor connecting.
+User have to create the node before connecting.
 Disconneting - doesn't mean deleting the node from memory.

 ## Terms and definitions: